 Typical offer for MB ChB Medicine - applicants must meet one of the following

-Graduates are required to obtain a 2:1 in their degree plus ABB at A-level including A in Chemistry and B in either Biology or Physics.
+Graduates are required to obtain a 2:i in their degree plus ABB at A-level including A in Chemistry and B in either Biology, Physics or Mathematics

 What is a contextual offer?